Skip to content

 The bottom line

-Filing taxes as a beginner comes down to four things: gather your documents (W-2, maybe a 1099 or two), use free filing software, take the standard deduction, and do not miss the credits you qualify for (EITC, Saver’s Credit, student loan interest deduction, education credits).
+Filing taxes as a beginner comes down to four things: gather your documents (W-2, maybe a 1099 or two), use free filing software, take the standard deduction, and do not miss the credits you qualify for (EITC, Saver’s Credit, student loan interest, education credits).

 Leave a Reply